-How to securely delete files on Windows PC
+How to permanently delete a file on Windows

 Most of the time when we erase files on a computer, we just drag them to the recycle bin or press Delete.
 And for most files, that’s fine.
 However, deleting files like that doesn’t actually remove them from your hard drive.
 All it does is updating the file directory to remove the entry for that file and making the space it occupied available for other files.
 That means that the file can be recovered using any decent file recovery tool.
 That might be good news for files you delete accidentally, or later discover you need, but it’s a nightmare for dealing with sensitive data.